Andrea Skinner resigns as Hockey Canada's interim chair

 Canada’s sports minister Pascale St-Onge, Prime Minister Justin Trudeau and victims rights advocate Sheldon Kennedy have said current Hockey Canada leadership must quit to allow for culture change in the organization, and to regain public trust.

-Provincial governing organizations for amateur hockey have been withholding player fees from Hockey Canada in response to it being under independent review, with Hockey N.L. becoming the latest on Friday.
+Provincial governing organizations for amateur hockey have been withholding player fees from Hockey Canada in response to it being under independent review.

-The organization said in a statement posted Friday to its website it will not be submitting its $3-per-player participant fee to Hockey Canada while the national governing body is under independent review.

-Hockey New Brunswick also said Friday it would withhold the fees, following similar moves by provincial hockey federations in Quebec, Ontario and Nova Scotia.